 ** You must also include which high school you attend in the notes when you submit**

 | Teleplay submissions are acceptable for new/original works as well as spec scripts for programs currently airing during this year’s call for entries period.

 The Omaha Film Festival celebrates the artistic, educational, and historical importance of motion pictures.
 It gives independent film artists a platform for sharing their work and creating a dialogue with the community.
 It promotes the discussion and study of filmmaking.

 What sets the OFF apart from other festivals is the overall feeling of inclusion that permeates through the design of the festival experience; from our Midwest hospitality to the care that we take in providing a warm and welcoming environment for our guests, attendees come away with the feeling that they belong here, and that they are a part of something special.

-Over the last 10 years, the OFF has made great strides towards becoming one of the most accomplished teaching festivals in the Central United States, offering opportunities for filmmakers, students, and those who value the artistry of film to learn more about the craft of filmmaking through panels, lectures, and workshops taught by seasoned professionals at our annual Filmmakers Conference.
-Past Conference participants include:
+Over the last 13 years, the OFF has made great strides toward becoming one of the most accomplished teaching festivals in the Central United States, offering opportunities for filmmakers, students, and those who value the artistry of film to learn more about the craft of filmmaking through panels, lectures, and workshops taught by seasoned professionals at our annual Filmmakers Conference.

 Mauro Fiore, ASC – Academy Award winning Cinematographer (Avatar, The A-Team)

 Shane Black – Screenwriter, Director (Lethal Weapon, Kiss Kiss, Bang Bang)